29 Best Kid-Friendly Restaurants In KL (Local Mama’s Review 2025)

 Mama’s Shortlist: Best Kid-Friendly Restaurants in KL

-Best Kid-Friendly Restaurant in KL for Babies & Toddlers: The Red Beanbag
+Best Kid-Friendly Restaurant in KL for Babies & Toddlers: Abby’s Play Cafe

 Kids’ Restaurant in KL With the Best Menu: Marmalade